fullstackslife/guild-scout-reports/INDEX.md

 # Documentation Index

-Welcome to Guild Scout Reports!
+Welcome to Warbot.app!
 This guide will help you navigate all the documentation available for this project.

 ## 📋 Quick Navigation